solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 and results table to display the results.
 It implements the standard `mount` and `render` functions as well as the event handling to respond to changes from the web page (`handle_event`) and results from the database (`handle_info`).
-For simplicity, I have included all the markup in the same component as as well.
-In a larger user-interface with more involved HTML markup, I would recommend moving those to separate template files.
+For simplicity, I have included all the markup in the same component as well.
+In a larger user interface with more involved HTML markup, I would recommend moving those to separate template files.

 ![The live view running](/img/2023-xtdb-phoenix/liveview-people.gif)

 Above we can see the component running, with a few items of test data.
-We could further improve by having a loading indicator, pagination and projection to only fetch the needed fields, but let's leave those as exercises for the reader.
+We could further improve by having a loading indicator, pagination, and projection to only fetch the needed fields, but let's leave those as exercises for the reader.

 ## Closing remarks

-In this post we covered a simple Phoenix LiveView component that conveniently reflects our database.
-In my opinion this is a very handy way to develop many types of web applications without the need for cumbersome single-page applications.
+In this post, we covered a simple Phoenix LiveView component that conveniently reflects our database.
+In my opinion, this is a very handy way to develop many types of web applications without the need for cumbersome single-page applications.
 Many web developers have found a new appreciation for server-side rendering.
 See my earlier post about [Ripley](https://dev.solita.fi/2020/06/01/rethinking-the-frontend.html) which implements a similar approach for Clojure.